 The parties had entered into a commercial lease in 2014 whereby the tenant rented two garage bays from our client.
 Their relationship began to deteriorate almost immediately after the tenant began to store unregistered and dismantled vehicles within the parking lot outside the premises, in violation of town by-laws.
 Eventually, our client was forced to tow and store these vehicles off-site.
 The tenant refused to reimburse any towing or storage costs and also stopped paying rent.
 In accordance with the parties’ lease, and with the assistance of prior counsel, our client terminated the commercial lease and changed the locks to the tenant’s garage bays.
 Over the next 18 months, our client sold or disposed of the remaining property left behind at the premises, (automotive tools and broken down cars) which the tenant never sought to remove.

 We began to represent our client after it had sued to recover unpaid rent and towing/storage costs, following the retirement of predecessor counsel.
 However, it quickly became apparent that the former tenant was judgment-proof, that is, unable to financially afford the amounts due to our client.
-Thus, the focus of the case quickly became about defending against the tenant’s counterclaims for property that he valued at over $250,000.
+Thus, the focus of the case quickly became the tenant’s counterclaims for property that he valued at over $250,000.
 Prior to trial , the court decided via summary judgment that (1) the tenant had violated the parties’ lease by storing unregistered vehicles on site and failing to pay rent, but that (2) our client should have utilized judicial process to effectuate the tenant’s removal.
 Despite questionable evidence as to the value of the tenant’s property, our client made several reasonable offers to settle the case prior to trial, all of which were rejected.

 Thus, the case proceeded to trial in July of this year.
 The jury determined that our client had wrongfully converted property worth only $7,000 from the tenant, but that even this amount should be set-off by over $10,000 that our client had spent to store the tenant’s property.
 Thus, no damages were awarded to the tenant.
 As mentioned above, the court subsequently found that our client (1) had lawfully terminated the parties’ lease, and (2) had not committed any unfair or deceptive trade practices by changing the locks to the premises and selling/disposing of the tenant’s property after providing the tenant several opportunities to remove the property.